 Seminar on Multimedia Signal Processing

-In this seminar we cover topics relevant to the current Bachelor, Master, and PhD projects in the Multimedia Signal Processing Group.
+In this seminar we cover topics related to our research focus and that may be relevant to Bachelor, Master, and PhD projects in the Multimedia Signal Processing Group.

 - Image and video quality assessment (IQA/VQA): Nowadays, multimedia data are ubiquitous.
 You take pictures and videos with your camera and camcorders everyday.
 Have you thought about how you can judge the perceptual quality of the pictures and videos you made and how good your camera/camcorder is?
-In this seminar, we will discuss algorithms for image and video quality assessment.
+In this seminar, we will discuss algorithms for image and video quality assessment, especially for the purpose of assessing performance of digital cameras and camcorders.
+The following aspects of perceptual quality are of interests: blur/sharpness, noise, color fidelity, resolution, geometric distortions, blockiness, ringing, frame dropping and freezing, and so on.
 Topics will be related to our ongoing VQA Project in the SFB TRR 161.

-- Recently deep learning has been applied to the problem of IQA/VQA and we will cover several approaches in the seminar.
+- Recently deep learning has been applied the problem of IQA/VQA and we may cover several approaches in the seminar.

 Requirements for obtaining ECTS credits for this seminar are: